karpathy/karpathy.github.io/nntutorial.md

 var f = forwardCircuit(x, y, z); // output is -12
 ```

-I am now using `a` and `b` as the local variables in the gate functions so that we don't get these confused with our circuit inputs `x,y,z`.
+In the above, I am using `a` and `b` as the local variables in the gate functions so that we don't get these confused with our circuit inputs `x,y,z`.
 As before, we are interested in finding the derivatives with respect to the three inputs `x,y,z`.
 But how do we compute it now that there are multiply gates involved?
 First, lets pretend that the `+` gate is not there and that we only have two variables in the circuit: `q,z` and a single `*` gate.
-Then we are back to having only a single gate, and as far as that single `*` gate is concerned, we know what the (analytic) derivates are from previous section.
+Note that the `q` is is output of the `+` gate.
+If we don't worry about `x` and `y` but only about `q` and `z`, then we are back to having only a single gate, and as far as that single `*` gate is concerned, we know what the (analytic) derivates are from previous section.
 We can write them down (except here we're replacing `x,y` with `q,z`):

 $$
 f(q,z) = q z \hspace{0.5in} \implies \hspace{0.5in} \frac{\partial f(q,z)}{\partial q} = z, \hspace{1in} \frac{\partial f(q,z)}{\partial z} = q
 $$

+Simple enough: these are the expressions for the gradient with respect to `q` and `z`.
 But wait, we don't want gradient with respect to `q`, but with respect to the inputs: `x` and `y`.
 Luckily, `q` is computed as a function of `x` and `y` (by addition in our example).
-We can write down the gradient for addition as well, it's even simpler:
+We can write down the gradient for the addition gate as well, it's even simpler:

 $$
 q(x,y) = x + y \hspace{0.5in} \implies \hspace{0.5in} \frac{\partial q(x,y)}{\partial x} = 1, \hspace{1in} \frac{\partial q(x,y)}{\partial y} = 1
 $$

-(That's right, the derivaties are just 1.
-If you think about it, this makes sense because to make the output of a single addition gate higher, we expect a positive tug on both `x` and `y` to make each one higher.)
+That's right, the derivaties are just 1, regardless of the actual values of `x` and `y`.
+If you think about it, this makes sense because to make the output of a single addition gate higher, we expect a positive tug on both `x` and `y`.

 #### Backpropagation